Waldemar Cerrón

-Waldemar José Cerrón Rojas (19 March 1972) is a Peruvian professor and a politician.
+Waldemar José Cerrón Rojas (born 19 March 1972) is a Peruvian professor and a politician.

 Biography

 Cerrón was born on 19 March 1972 in Chupaca, Junín.
 He is the son of Jaime Cerrón Palomino and Bertha Rojas López, two university professors.
 His brother is politician Vladimir Cerrón.
 Cerrón is licensed to teach both pedagogy and humanities.
 He received a doctorate in the educational sciences at the National University of the Center of Peru.

 Political career

 Cerrón joined the Socialist Party in 2007.
 In 2008, he was one of the founders of the Free Peru party, where he was the national economic secretary.
 After Free Peru member and congressman Álex Paredes González retired, Cerrón was elected as the spokesman of the party.

 After Pedro Castillo attempted to dissolve congress Waldemar Cerrón stayed quiet in the immediate aftermath, although he did vote to remove Castillo, and later voiced support for Dina Boluarte.
-In March 2023, Cerrón introduced a bill which proposed that preventive detention be limited to only 12 months, which was seen as some to be an attempt to free Castillo, who was in prison for 12 months.
+In March 2023, Cerrón introduced a bill which proposed that preventive detention be limited to only 12 months, which was seen by some as an attempt to free Castillo, who was in prison for 12 months.